platipodium/paper-modelingpractise/Lemmen2024_modelingpractise.md

 - Accessible and consistent naming practise
 - Modular, complex tasks in managable functions
 - error handling
-- reuse and recycle, don't reinvent the wheel, use small tools (Kernighan 1976)
+- reuse and recycle, don't reinvent the wheel, use small tools [@Kernighan1976]
 - The practise of programming "Simplicity, Generality, clarity"

 ## Maintanance